 Welcome everyone to WWF Shotgun Saturday Night!
 It’s 1998 so it’s no longer that weird WWF show that seemed to be aping the aesthetic style of ECW and having matches with midgets and shit.
 Now it’s just a b-show for midcarders.
 Our announcers for the evening are Kevin Kelly and Michael Cole, and Christ on a crutch are they terrible.
 Hopefully the in ring action isn’t that bad.

-Match 1: Farooq & Too Cold Scorpio vs. Savio Vega & Jesus Castilla
+Match 1: Faarooq & Too Cold Scorpio vs. Savio Vega & Jesus Castillo

-Savio Vega and Too Cold Scorpio go to the outside while Jesus slams Farooq in the ring and goes for the pin.
+Savio Vega and Too Cold Scorpio go to the outside while Jesus slams Faarooq in the ring and goes for the pin.
 The ref counts this in spite the fact that Scorpio is technically the legal man at this point.
-Farooq kicks out at two and brawls with Jesus for awhile before slamming him to the mat and then just heading out of the ring.
+Faarooq kicks out at two and brawls with Jesus for awhile before slamming him to the mat and then just heading out of the ring.

 Scorpio comes back in without making a tag.
 The announcers are perplexed by this since they had no idea that Scorpio was still the legal man.
 Scorpio goes up top and nails Jesus with the 450 Splash for the win.